Kaiwhakaako Māori teach in te reo Māori at primary and secondary schools.

 What are the chances of getting a job?

-There is a particular shortage of kaiwhakaako Māori in rural and low socio-economic areas throughout the country.
+There is a particular shortage of kaiwhakaako Māori in rural and low socio-economic areas.

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)

 Progression and specialisations

 Kaiwhakaako Māori may progress to become senior teachers or heads of department, or move into management roles, such as assistant or deputy principal, or principal.